evanthebouncy/dota_heroes_embedding/README.md

 the raw text file of scraped responses

 ##tfidf_tsne.py
-creates the tfidf matrix from the raw text, runs a 2d tsne embedding and outputs the results to csv
+creates the tfidf matrix from the raw text, runs a 2d tsne embedding, and outputs the results to csv

 ##tsne_coordinates.csv
 the x, y coordinates of each hero